Snug Vest

 We got an overwhelming amount of orders when we launched in 2013 that we could barely keep up with the demand.
 It was heart warming to see the positive impact it created for so many people.

 After launching Snug Vest, my role shifted towards supply chain and manufacturing.
-I worked with suppliers, created tech packs, and developed systems so that Snug Vest can be manufactured at the highest quality.
+I worked with suppliers, created tech packs, and developed systems so that Snug Vest can be manufactured at its highest quality.

 I departed from the company in 2015 to pursue more research and design opportunities.